Bright Angel Trail: Hazards

 Hazards that hikers can encounter along the Bright Angel Trail include dehydration, hyperhydration, sudden rainstorms, flash flooding, loose footing, bootpacked ice, rockfall, encounters with wildlife, and extreme heat.
 At the Colorado River, additional hazards include hypothermia (due to the river's consistently cold temperatures), trauma (due to collisions with boulders in rapids), and drowning.

 Also, the trail is used by the mules transporting people and gear to and from the bottom of the canyon.
-Although these mules are highly trained, the trail is narrow in some places, and care must be given to give mules the right of way.
+Although these mules are trained, the Bright Angel trail is narrow in some places, and hikers should allow pack mules the right of way.
 The trail also has many switchbacks, and a bad fall can result in serious injuries.
-Squirrel bites at Plateau Point are the leading cause of animal injuries to park visitors.

 History

 Havasupai

 The upper part of the trail was originally built by the Havasupai people for access to the perennial water source of present-day Garden Creek.
 The Havasupai settled seasonally in this area, previously known as Indian Garden (or Indian Gardens).
 In 1903, President Theodore Roosevelt ordered them to leave the area, to make way for a park.
 However, it was not until 1928 that the last Havasupai left, forced out by the National Park Service.

 In November 2022 the U.S. Board on Geographic Names approved a name change to Havasupai Gardens requested by the National Park Service on behalf of the Havasupai tribe, who regarded the old name as offensive and a painful reminder of past injustices.
-A ceremony highlighting the new name was planned for spring 2023.
+A public ceremony for the name change took place on May 5, 2023 on the South Rim of the Grand Canyon, with members of the Havasupai Tribe and Grand Canyon National Park leaders.